1. The Competition shall be conducted under the rules of the AFL, with the exception of Rule 8 -11.

-- 3.1 Umpires for Year 10 and senior games shall be appointed by the Executive Officer in conjunction with the nominated service provider.
+- 3.1 Umpires for all year levels shall be appointed by the Executive Officer in conjunction with the nominated service provider.
 The service provider shall appoint umpires as per the ACC schedule and arrange umpire payments, with the Executive Officer invoicing the competing schools to cover the relevant costs.
 The service provider shall ensure that the appointed umpires have undergone an induction process and that they are compliant with the Victorian Government legislation for Child Safety.

-- 3.4 Coaches are invited to complete a report on the umpires’ performance (see p 27) and forward this form onto their Director of Sport who will then forward same onto the Executive Officer.
+- 3.3 Coaches are invited to complete a report on the umpires’ performance via the online feedback form.

 - 4. ABANDONED GAMES

 - 4.1 The umpire(s) must deem the ground to be in a playable state before the game can proceed.

 - 4.2 If the game is abandoned due to the condition of the ground, the match shall be deemed drawn.(18/11/11)